isg-software/progresspie/README.md

 * Insert the percent values into your HTML body that are to be visualized.
 This may be done in two ways:
 	* Should the number be visible and a pie in text height should be inserted before or behind the acutal number?
 This is the default.
 In this case, for each progresspie to insert, write the number (and only the up to three digits) into an HTML element like `span` and make sure this element may be selected via jQuery (e.g. by adding a classname like "percent" or "progresspie").
 Example: `<span class="percent">42</span>&nbsp;%`.
 	* Should the number / digits be invisible and only a pie is to be inserted?
 In this case create an empty HTML element where the pie chart is to be inserted and write the number into an attribute of this element (usually prefixed with `data-`), e.g.: `<span class="pie" data-percent="42"></span>`.
 * Write and include some script code that gets executed after rendering the HTML (generating the DOM).
-This code is to select the (`span`-) elements you created in the second step with a jQuery query and to apply the plugin to the selection/query result.
+This code is to select the (`span`-) elements you created in the second step with a jQuery query and to apply the plug-in to the selection/query result.
 	Example corresponding to both data elements above:

 	    <script type="text/javascript">